-The educational program in obstetrics and gynecology must be 48 months in length.
+The length of the educational program in radiation oncology must be 48 months, preceded by 12 months of post-graduate clinical education.
 (Core)

 I. Oversight

 I.A.
 Sponsoring Institution

 The Sponsoring Institution is the organization or entity that assumes the ultimate financial and academic responsibility for a program of graduate medical education, consistent with the ACGME Institutional Requirements.